uccser/cs-field-guide/csfieldguide/static/interactives/data-drop/README.md

 ## Assets

-Assets used in the `assets` directory are from the original game, some were edited for the new context.
+Assets used in the `assets` directory are images from the original game, edited by Alasdair Smith for the new context.

 ## Licences

 TODO

+## Known Issues

+- The animation of objects will stop while the user has hiden the page, but new data balls are still created.
+  When the user returns all the new balls are dropped at once.